 - Despite improvements in service standards, the number of pending cases continues to rise.
 This increase can be attributed to several factors, including the delayed start of temporary Board Members.
-These new Members will begin to hear cases in 2025-2026. - While the influx in funding from Budget 2023 has allowed the Board to hire a significant amount of additional staff and Members, the majority of this funding is temporary. - In 2023-2024, the Board, together with the Bureau of Pensions Advocates, launched its Early Resolution Process.
+These new Members began hearing cases in 2025-2026. - While the influx in funding from Budget 2023 has allowed the Board to hire a significant amount of additional staff and Members, the majority of this funding is temporary. - In 2023-2024, the Board, together with the Bureau of Pensions Advocates, launched its Early Resolution Process.
 This process helps to resolve simple/single issue claims through an informal and streamlined process.
-The Board continues to use the Simplified Hearing Model to increase the volume of cases that can be heard and support timelier decisions.
-These initiatives have contributed to a 72% increase in the number of Hearings held for Veterans over the past few years (4,640 in 2023-2024, compared to 2,704 in 2020-2021). - Historically, turnaround times have been longer for female applicants.
-For instance, in 2023-2024 the average turnaround time from when a case was registered with the Board until the decision was issued was 7 weeks longer for female applicants than male applicants.
+The Board continues to use the Simplified Hearing Model to increase the volume of cases that can be heard and to support more timely decisions.
+These initiatives have contributed to a 126% increase in the number of Hearings held for Veterans over the past few years (6,123 in 2024-2025, compared to 2,704 in 2020-2021). - Historically, turnaround times have been longer for female applicants.
+For instance, in 2023-2024 the average turnaround time from when a case was registered with the Board until the decision was issued was five weeks longer for female applicants than male applicants.
 This might be owing to additional burdens and disadvantages women face when dealing with the medical system. - Similarly, turnaround times for French clients have historically been longer than those for English clients.
-As an example, in 2023-2024, the average turnaround time from when a case was registered with the Board until the decision was issued was nearly 22 weeks longer for French clients than English clients.
+As an example, in 2024-2025, the average turnaround time from when a case was registered with the Board until the decision was issued was nearly 15 weeks longer for French clients than English clients.
 However, with the hiring and retention of critical French and bilingual staff and Members, it is expected parity will be achieved between Francophone and Anglophone applicants.